mpokryva/mpokryva.github.io/_posts/2019-06-04-pipe-capacity.md

 It seems that the pipe capacity, at least for stdout is 65536 bytes.

 The following is a short Node program you can try running that shows how filling a pipe to maximum capacity blocks your process from finishing.
 You can uncomment the `child.stdout.on` block to get the process to exit properly.
-All this program does is spawn a subprocess that echos a really long string (100,000 'a's) to stdout.
+All this program does is spawn a subprocess that echoes a really long string (100,000 'a's) to stdout.

 Note that in some systems, according to the [man page](http://man7.org/linux/man-pages/man7/pipe.7.html), the write will fail, rather than block.